Scroll Top

 What is a PEEP?

-A PEEP is a tailored strategy designed to provide safe evacuation procedures for individuals who may need assistance during an emergency, such as those with disabilities or mobility impairments.
+The PEEP is a tailored strategy designed to provide safe evacuation procedures for individuals who may need assistance during an emergency, such as those with disabilities or mobility impairments.

 A PCFRA considers the specific needs and vulnerabilities of individuals within the building, addressing factors like mobility, sensory impairments, or cognitive challenges to create a comprehensive, inclusive fire safety strategy.